DK26/rendit/README.md

 A toy project for rendering HTML template files with multi-engine support.

+## Features

+* Rendering supported template text data either from file or standard input
+* Made with pipping in mind
+* Use either default or specific context JSON file for rendering
+* Pretty console output for quick render reviewing
+* Output rendered result to file either with a proper default name or a specified one

 ## Supported Template Engines

 | Name       | Short  | Version | Guide                                                         |